 Joe started working on repairing the door frame and door the day after he tore them apart.
-The job took a couple of days what with letting glue set and paint dry.
+The job took a couple of days.
 It gave Joe time to think about the events of that evening and what he wanted to do to repair his relationship with Jesse.